JPWatson/RxCookbook/Testing/Testing.md

 When writing unit test that pass, `.Single()`/`.First()` can seem of little consequence.
 The problem comes when the tests fail.
-As Test-First practiioners would know, using these kind of operators can block and just leave your tests hanging.
+As Test-First practitioners would know, using these kind of operators can block and just leave your tests hanging.

 Lets look at a simple example where we use a blocking operator in our tests.